How to Use Olive Oil for Weight LossReading time: 10 min

 Using Olive Oil for Weight Loss

-Using olive oil regularly can help keep your heart healthy, and blood sugar in check and keep a host of health issues at bay.
-Okay so olive oil is good for you… but can you use olive oil for weight loss too?
+Using olive oil regularly can support heart health, keep blood sugar in check, and keep a host of health issues at bay.

-Most health specialists and nutritionists these days support the use of Mediterranean and other plant-based diets and fats for their weight loss properties while recommending you avoid animal fats in particular.
+Most health specialists and nutritionists today support using Mediterranean and other plant-based diets and fats for their weight loss properties while recommending you avoid animal fats.

-So in short, yes – switching to olive oil can help you in the fight against fat!
+So, in short, yes – switching to olive oil can help you fight against fat!

 Frequently Asked Questions